RandomInternetPreson/Lucid_Autonomy/README.md

 1. **Capture Screenshot**: The AI captures a screenshot of the specified monitor.
 2. **Object Detection**: The Owlv2 model detects objects based on text queries.
 3. **Image Processing**: The MiniCPM model processes the detected objects and generates descriptions.
-4. **Task Execution**: The AI executes tasks based on the LLM's output.
+4. **Task Execution**: The AI executes tasks based on the vision model outputs.

 ### Context Memory Management

 The log file is edited upon every interaction from the user and AI, it keeps up to 2 copies of json information about the screen and UI elements.
 This means the AI does not retain the json information permanently, the AI needs to type text outside of the json bookend characters to retain information in context.
+Install the Model Ducking extension if you only have one gpu or want to offload your model while the vision models work https://github.com/BoredBrownBear/text-generation-webui-model_ducking

 ### GPU Utilization